"I wonder why every time I smell the sauce, I start feeling hungry..."

 And toppings are also one of themes of chatting.

-For example, "Are you a "Soba-noodle clique" or an "udon-noodle clique" for okonomiyaki?"
+For example, "Are you a "Soba-noodle person" or an "udon-noodle person" for okonomiyaki?"
 Otherwise, "Do you prefer squid tempura or cheese for topping?"
 Or, someone says "I never eat okonomi other than with something sauce!"
 Thus, they love talking about it.

 Moreover, they often make okonomiyaki at home.

-Every family has "okonomi day" once in a week, usually it is for dinner on weekend.
+Every family has "okonomi day" once in a week, usually it is for a dinner on weekends.

-It started originally after the Pacific War, when wheat from U.S.A. came to be got cheaply.
+It started originally after the Pacific War, when wheat from U.S.A. become affordable for the home.
 It was called a "one coin western dish" that you spread flour mixed with water thinly on an iron plate, and baked putting minced leek or fried batter for tempura on the top.

-Somehow okonomiyaki restaurants attract us other than "taste" as well.
+Somehow okonomiyaki restaurants attract us other than just its taste as well.

 "Okonomi village" is not the only okonomiyaki restaurant.

-Yes, there are such okonomiyaki restaurants in Miyajima, too.
+Yes, there are okonomiyaki restaurants in Miyajima, too.

 Don't you want to eat good okonomi right now?

 Hiroshima style okonomiyaki

-[ Ingredients ] 4 portions (1 portion for 1 sheet)
+[ Ingredients ] 4 servings (serving 1 pie)

 * Mixture of wheat flour, water and one beaten egg.

 Adding grinded yam or stock made from tangle instead of water is a good alternative.

 Make it thick enough to be able to spread it, when you drop it on the grill.